How to Get Your New Hampshire Insurance License in 2026

 👍 Pros

-• + No Pre-Licensing Required: Skip the mandatory course hours and go straight to the PSI exam — one of the fastest paths to licensure in the country.
+- + No Pre-Licensing Required: Skip the mandatory course hours and go straight to the PSI exam — a no-mandatory-hours path to licensure in the country.

 👎 Cons

-• - $210 Application Fee: NH's application fee is notably higher than most states.
-Budget for it alongside your exam fee.
+- - $210 Application Fee: NH's application fee is a required state cost.
+Plan for it alongside your exam fee.

 How to Get Your New Hampshire Insurance License